 Everything concerned with Maat is double and so it is with all of nature.
 There is no ‘one-alone’ in truth.
 The power of Egyptian magical spells is in the words.
 To know they are true, and to speak them truly, is the perfection of Maat.
 As the daughter of Ra, Maat makes order from chaos by overcoming her counterpart Isfet, literally ‘unbalance’.
 She thus makes it possible for Ra to come forth from the primordial mound.
 Maat presides over the Hall of Neophytes or Hall of Dual Manifestation.
 In the ritual of the initiation of a Neophyte it is declared of the pillars,

 Knowledge and Wisdom, their two-fold Might,

 Rolling asunder Darkness and Night.

 Maat is the absolute rule of cosmic law, as was clearly set forth in the Pyramid Texts dated to more than 4000 years ago.
 At a later time, all goddesses were paired with male gods.
 Maat is most often paired with Tahuti, known by the Greeks as Hermes-Thoth and to the Romans as Mercury.
-Notably, the 22nd path of Libra on the Tree of Life mirrors the 20th path of Virgo ruled by Mercury.
+Notably, the twenty-second path of Libra on the Tree of Life mirrors the twentieth path of Virgo ruled by Mercury.
 The addition of the paths gives 42, the number of the Assessors in the Hall of Maat.
 Tahuti himself is frequently described as the ‘One who reveals Maat’ or the ‘One who loves Maat’.
 To love Maat, to perform true actions and to speak true words, is to receive Maat.
 A word must be heard ere it can be uttered.

 The Oracle of Maat